mgaman/PDUlib/README.md

 Returns the body of an incoming message.
 Note that it is a UTF-8 string.
 In a Desktop environment it should be displayable, as is.
 However in a resource restricted environment e.g. an OLED screen attached to an Arduino you will probably have to create a solution for non-ASCII characters.
 ## encodePDU
 <b>int encodePDU(const char *recipient,const char *message)</b>
+<b>int encodePDU(const char *recipient,const char *message, unsigned short refNumber,unsigned char numParts,unsigned char partNumber)</b>
 1. recipient.
 The phone number of the recipient.
 It must conform to the following format, numeric only, no embedded white space.
 An international number must be preceded by '+'.
 2. message.
 The body of the message, in UTF-8 format.
 This is typically what gets typed in from any keyboard driver.
 The code will scan the message to deduce if it is all GSM 7 bit, or not.
 If all GSM 7 bit then the maximum message length allowed is 160 characters, else 70 CSU-2 symbols.
 3. Return value.
 This is the length of the PDU and is used in the GSM modem command +CGMS when sending an SMS. **Note** this is not the length of the entire message so can be confusing to one that has not read the documentation.
-To learm the structure of a PDU read [here](https://bluesecblog.wordpress.com/2016/11/16/sms-submit-tpdu-structure/)
+To learm the structure of a PDU read [here](https://bluesecblog.wordpress.com/2016/11/16/sms-submit-tpdu-structure/).
+4. refNumber.
+If specified this is part of a multi-part message. refNumber must be the same for all parts of the message.
+5. numParts.
+If specified this is part of a multi-part message.
+This specifies how many messages make up the entire message. numParts must be the same for all parts of the message.
+6. partNumber.
+If specified this is part of a multi-part message.
+This specifies the index of this part in the whole message.
+The index starts from 1.

 A return value of -1 indicates that the message is longer than the maximum allowed.
 ## setSCAnumber
 <b>void setSCAnumber(const char *)</b>